jschuur/Steam-Achievements/README.md

 Todo
 ----

-* Format flash messages better
+* Format flash messages better (as drop downs and triggered from layout)
-* No flash on successful signup?
+* Permalinks for lookup results
+* AJAX loading when hitting direct URL
 * Show completion percentage (bar?)
+* OpenID Steam connect instead of Twitter (then connect to Twitter from settings)
 * Tweet new achievements (associate Twitter account)
 * Add player avatar to results page
 * Add achievement images